Specifying Character Encoding for Targets

 Ensure the encoding you specify when you generate your output matches the encoding used in the environment where your output will be posted.
 For example, if your output will be posted on a web server, the encoding you specify when you generate your output should match the encoding used on the web server.
 If your output and the computer or web server hosting your output do not use the same character encoding method, some characters may not display correctly when users view your output.

 To specify character encoding for a target

 On the Project menu, select the target next to Active Target for which you want to specify settings.

 On the Target menu, click Target Settings.
 You must have target modification permissions to modify target settings.
-For more information, see “Customizing Target Settings” on page 313.
+For more information, see “Customizing Target Settings”.

 Under Locale, specify the appropriate value for the Encoding setting.
 For more information about the encoding setting values, click Help.